 Curating and Exhibiting Research-Creation

 Our work is often public facing, in the form of public art works, media installations, gallery exhibitions, and virtual exhibits.
 For example, The Water We Call Home uses participatory media production as a method for decolonial curation to “Re-presence” Indigenous women’s connections to fish, water, and family around the Salish Sea (exhibition at the Yellowhouse Art Centre on Galiano Island and the Gulf of Georgia Cannery Museum, Steveston BC).
-We are collaborating with artist Meghann O’Brien to produce an animated projection Wrapped in the Cloud, to take the place of her woven blanket ‘Sky Blanket’ in the exhibition Boarder X at the MacKenzie Art Gallery (Regina) and the Art Gallery of Alberta (Edmonton).
-The Royal British Columbia Museum recently mounted an exhibition called Fugitives in the Archive, by Kate Hennessy and Trudi Lynn Smith.
+We are collaborating with artist Meghann O’Brien to produce an animated projection Wrapped in the Cloud, to take the place of her woven blanket ‘Sky Blanket’ in the exhibition Boarder X across Canada, and ongoing transmediation of her work, including with a digital jacquard loom.
+The Royal British Columbia Museum mounted an exhibition called Fugitives in the Archive, by Kate Hennessy and Trudi Lynn Smith.
 Our public art installation snəw̓eyəɬ (teachings) was featured as a part of the Capture Photography Festival at Vancouver’s Waterfront Station from May 2015-May 2016.
 Dr. Hennessy is a co-founder of Ethnographic Terminalia, an exploration of what it might mean to exhibit anthropology––particularly in some of its less traditional forms––in proximity to and in conversation with contemporary art practices.
 Since 2009, as a collective of international artists and ethnographers, we have curated exhibitions in North American cities as para-sites to the annual meetings of the American Anthropological Association.
 Ethnographic Terminalia is a platform for the articulation of divergent modes of inquiry, practicing within and beyond disciplinary territories.
-We are actively exploring new forms for publishing scholarly and artistic work (for example, see our recent publishing event, ‘Terminus‘), and support creative experimentation with communicating anthropological knowledge.
+We are actively exploring new forms for publishing scholarly and artistic work (for example, see our publishing event, ‘Terminus‘), and support creative experimentation with communicating anthropological knowledge.

 Suggestions for Potential Graduate Students: